 5 decisions to make when creating a special needs room at your church

-- Location.
-Adjacent to the worship hall?
-In a different spot altogether?
+- Determine the best location.
+Will it be adjacent to the worship hall?
+Or will it be in a different spot altogether?

-- Age-range of the room.
-Chose items for the room accordingly.
+- Consider the age-range of the room and chose items for the room accordingly.

-- Different from a play area or is this also a play area?
+- Will it be different from a play area or will this room also act as a play area?

 - Possibly, you want to add a church quiet room.
-This would be with fewer toys and equipment.
-And likely be a place for adults to use too.
+This would be an area with fewer toys, equipment and likely a place for adults to use too.

-- It is a multisensory room?
+- Will it be a multisensory room?
 Are you trying to engage the eight senses?